-Uranium-235 has a halflife of 703.8 million years. they will look back at you, Caesium-137's half-life is approximately 30 years.
+Uranium-235 has a half-Caesium-137's half-life is approximately 30 years.
 Both isotopes are in a state of constant instability, decaying continuously into more stable elements.
 At the end of its long process of entropy, uranium becomes leadan element that, in another time, made up the type metal that produced typographic print.